 If one can correctly determine which action has “come into its time,” performing that action—even without any special intention to make it “enlightening” or “developmental”—will most effectively promote enlightenment and development.

-What the Magus does is directed toward revealing and actualizing the essential aspects of his mind, manifesting his individuality, and developing awareness.
+What the Magus does is directed toward the disclosure and actualization of essential aspects of his mind, the manifestation of his individuality, and the development of awareness.

 Power can be defined as the result of an “awareness of being” that leads to the possibility of structured and purposeful activity within that being.